With all the world’s problems today, it is always good to sit down, put on a movie or TV show, and find something to laugh about.

 From romantic comedies to absurdist films and from action comic flicks to sketch comedies, there are plenty of funny movies on Netflix for everyone.

-Updated on October 1: As with all movies that are not originals on Netflix, there are many great films that leave the service every month, and this includes some great comedies.
+Updated on January 2: As with all movies that are not originals on Netflix, there are many great films that leave the service every month, including some great comedies.

 However, we will update this list monthly, removing those films that are no longer available and replacing them with new movies that you can enjoy, often adding more offerings as this list of funny movies grows.